Returning users make up a huge proportion of traffic to sites and products that have customer account functionality.

 No!
 We're NOT infuriating people.
 It's only marginally worse than the Control test.

-There's still a couple of numbers down the 'difficult' end of the scale, so it's clearly not a win for everyone.
+There are still a couple of numbers down the 'difficult' end of the scale, so it's clearly not a win for everyone.

 But that was also true in the Control test – a similar number of responses were below the 'neutral' middle line.